 Providing school breakfast to all students, free of charge, is a wonderful start!
 However, traditional breakfast models still present barriers to equal access for all students.
 Challenges like bus and parent drop off time, size or location of the cafeteria and the stigma that can be associated with eating breakfast at school are all mitigated by offering breakfast to all students through a Grab and Go service model.
-Plus, your breakfast program participation will increase - on average, schools who implemented the Grab and Go model increased participation by 48%.
+Plus, your breakfast program participation will increase - on average, schools reach 59% breakfast participation with this model.